XXXXY syndrome

 XXXXY syndrome, also known as 49,XXXXY syndrome or Fraccaro syndrome, is an extremely rare aneuploidic sex chromosomal abnormality.
 It occurs in approximately 1 out of 85,000 to 100,000 males.
 This syndrome is the result of maternal non-disjunction during both meiosis I and II.
-It was first diagnosed in 1960 and was coined Fraccaro syndrome after the researcher.
+It was first diagnosed in 1960 and was named Fraccaro syndrome after the researcher.

 Signs and symptoms

 The symptoms of 49,XXXXY are slightly similar to those of Klinefelter syndrome and 48,XXXY, but they are usually much more severe.
 Aneuploidy is often fatal, although the effect of the additional gene dosage is greatly reduced due to lyonization, leaving 3 Barr bodies.

 Reproductive

 Those with 49,XXXXY syndrome tend to exhibit infantile secondary sex characteristics with sterility in adulthood.